On Zarankiewicz's Problem for Intersection Hypergraphs of Geometric Objects: Intersection Hypergraphs of Axis-Parallel Boxes

 We claim that for a large $n$, the number of facet intersections is significantly smaller than the number of vertex containment intersections. \begin{proposition} Let $A,B$ be multisets of axis-parallel boxes in $\Re^d$, where $|A|=n$ and $|B|=m$.
 If the bipartite intersection graph $G_{A,B}$ is $K_{t,gt}$-free ($t$ on the side of $A$) then the number of facet intersections between a box in $A$ and a box in $B$ is

 \end{proposition}

-We use the following lemma. \begin{proposition} Let $A$ be a multiset of horizontal segments in $\Re^2$ and let $B$ be a multiset of vertical segments in $\Re^2$, where $|A|=n$ and $|B|=m$.
+We use the following proposition. \begin{proposition} Let $A$ be a multiset of horizontal segments in $\Re^2$ and let $B$ be a multiset of vertical segments in $\Re^2$, where $|A|=n$ and $|B|=m$.
 Let $g>0$.
-If the bipartite intersection graph $G_{A,B}$ is $K_{t,gt}$-free (where the $t$ is on the side of $A$) then it has $O(gt^2 n+ tm)$ edges. \end{proposition}
+If the bipartite intersection graph $G_{A,B}$ is $K_{t,gt}$-free (where the $t$ is on the side of $A$) then it has at most $27(t-1)m+27(gt-1)n$ edges. \end{proposition} The symmetric version of the proposition (i.e., the case $g=1$) was recently obtained independently in two papers, using entirely different methods.
+The first, by Chalermsook, Orgo and Zarsav~\cite{COZ25}, proves the proposition directly by a beautiful charging argument.
+The second, by Hunter, Milojevi\'{c}, Tomon and Sudakov~\cite{HMTS25}, derives the proposition (up to replacing $27$ by another constant) as a byproduct of a general powerful method which allows leveraging linear bounds for Zarankiewicz's problem w.r.t.~containment of $K_{2,2}$ to bounds w.r.t.~containment of $K_{t,t}$ which are linear in both $n$ and $t$.